emmahyde/thinking-patterns/README.md

 ```

 ### 6. Decision Framework - React State Management
+#### User Prompt
+> "My team needs to choose a state management library for our growing React e-commerce app.
+We're drowning in prop-drilling.
+The main candidates are Redux Toolkit, Zustand, Context with useReducer, and Valtio.
+Can you help us run a multi-criteria analysis considering factors like learning curve, bundle size, developer experience, and TypeScript support?"

 ```typescript
 // Choosing state management solution for growing React app const response = await mcp.callTool("decision_framework", {